yugabyte/yugabyte-db/docs/content/preview/tutorials/azure/azure-app-service.md

 Now that we've set the foundation on Azure, let's deploy a database cluster for YB Shoes on YugabyteDB Managed.

-## Get Started on YugabyteDB Managed
+## Create a cluster in YugabyteDB Managed

-Visit our documentation site to create a YugabyteDB cluster on Azure.
+For steps on creating a cluster in YugabyteDB Managed, see the [Quick start](../../../yugabyte-cloud/managed-freetrial/).

-I've chosen to deploy a three-node cluster to Azure, in the WestUS3 region.
-This configuration provides fault tolerance across availability zones.
-However, you can start with an always-free single-node cluster.
+This example shows a three-node cluster to Azure in the WestUS3 region, which provides fault tolerance across availability zones, but the application also runs fine on the always-free single-node Sandbox cluster.

 ![Create free YugabyteDB single-region cluster.](/images/tutorials/azure/azure-app-service/yb-create-cluster.png "Create free YugabyteDB single-region cluster.")